Warm and Fuzzy Dark Matter: Free Streaming of Wave Dark Matter: Incoherent Superposition

-More specifically in our case where the real space number density fluctuation of interest is on a scale $k \ll q$, we can take $f(\bx,\bp) = f(\bp)$ and carry the field fluctuations on small scales that enter into the effective number density as momentum space fluctuations only.
 As with particle dark matter, the free streaming of waves produces a random distribution of momentum streams at each spatial point rather than just spatial fluctuations of a cold distribution.
+The white noise effective density fluctuations from interference are indeed preserved by freestreaming but are represented by fine grain phase space fluctuations, and in the coarse grain phase space are represented by the particle velocity dispersion.
+This mapping of wave interference fluctuations to particle velocity dispersion has been explicitly studied for the case where an initially cold, single stream distribution becomes multistream \cite{Gough:2022pof} and eventually virializes.\footnote{Our effective density fluctuations are their ``hidden" density fluctuations (their \S 4.2.3 and their Eq.\ (42) for the velocity dispersion or equivalently the quantum pressure of fuzzy dark matter).}

-Since CDM isocurvature fluctuations grow in the matter dominated epoch, this would cause the relative transfer function to evolve even if the phase space density fluctuations are conserved.
-For \Schro-Poisson simulation based tests of this construction, see Ref.~\cite{Mocz:2018ium}.
+Since CDM isocurvature fluctuations grow in the matter dominated epoch, this would cause the relative transfer function to evolve even if the phase space density fluctuations are conserved and not gravitationally unstable.
+For \Schro-Poisson simulation based tests of this construction, see Ref.~\cite{Mocz:2018ium}, and for techniques to remove interference density fluctuations from the consideration of gravitationally bound systems, see Ref.~\cite{May:2022gus}.